Academic Standing Policy

 Second suspension (A2):

-Once the student has returned after sitting out one major term, if he/she does not make a 2.0 term gpa and raise their cumulative gpa to a 2.0, then they will be suspended for a second time.
-When this happens, then the student must sit out for the fall AND spring terms.
+Once the student has returned after sitting out one major term, if he/she does not make a 2.0 term gpa and raise their cumulative GPA to a 2.0, then they will be suspended for a second time.
+When this happens, then the student must sit out for two consecutive major terms, a fall AND spring semester.

 Academic Dismissal (A3):